 The National Highway Traffic Safety Administration has labeled silent motorcycles as dangerous, setting minimum noise standards for manufacturers and riders.
 However, the risks of quiet motorcycles still persist — but so does the issue of gas-powered motorcycles and carbon emissions.

 Ultimately, electric motorcycles are environmentally friendly because they produce less noise and gas pollution.
-At the same time, they present a danger to pedestrians and riders.
+At the same time, they present a danger to pedestrians and riders, although fat tire scooters can sometimes offset some of the safety issue..
 Like cars and other vehicles, electric motorcycles have their faults and are here to stay; choosing between a gas-based or electric-based bike is just a matter of preference.

 Popular Electric Motorcycles